DHI/terracotta/README.md

 $ terracotta create-database --help
 ```

+### 2. Using the Python API

+Terracotta's driver API gives you fine-grained control over ingestion and retrieval.
+Metadata can be computed at three different times:

+1. Automatically during a call to `driver.insert` (fine for most applications);
+2. Manually using `driver.compute_metadata` (in case you want to decouple computation and IO,
+   or if you want to attach additional metadata); or
+3. On demand when a dataset is requested for the first time (this is what we want to avoid
+   through ingestion).

-### An example ingestion script using the Python API
+#### An example ingestion script using the Python API

 The following script populates a database with raster files located in a local directory
 `RASTER_FOLDER`.
 During deployment, the raster files will be located in an S3 bucket, so we